-FY2022
+FY2023

-BUSINESS MEETINGS 94 TOTAL ORDERS ISSUED
+BUSINESS MEETINGS 96 TOTAL ORDERS ISSUED

-EVIDENTIARY HEARINGS 12 3,413 BY THE COMMISSION
+EVIDENTIARY HEARINGS 14 3,498 BY THE COMMISSION

-PUBLIC HEARINGS 3 IN FY2022
+PUBLIC HEARINGS 3 IN FY2023

-The Commission meets bi-weekly at 10 a.m. on Tuesday and Thursday.
+The Con The me nmission meets bi-we eting is broadcast live ekly at 10 a.m. on Tuesday and Thursday. on the KCC's YouTube channel.
+To preview the